Dimensionality Reduction - PCA + t-SNE

 Pros and Cons

-Here are some advantages (left column) and disadvantages (right column) of PCA.
+Here are some advantages and disadvantages of using PCA.

 Advantages